IPU Logo INTER-PARLIAMENTARY UNION

 Obligation to declare personal assets Yes

-Parliamentary immunity - parliamentary non-accountability · The concept does exist (Art.
+Parliamentary immunity - parliamentary non-accountability · The concept exists (Art.
 37 (1) of the Constitution).

-· Parliamentary non-accountability applies to words spoken and written by MPs both within and outside Parliament as long as it is within exercise of their parliamentary mandate.
+· Parliamentary non-accountability applies to words spoken and written by MPs both within and outside Parliament as long as it falls within the exercise of their parliamentary mandate.

-· Derogations: opinions which call into question the monarchy, the Moslem religion or which constitute disrespect to the King
+· Exceptions: opinions which call into question the monarchy or Islam or which constitute disrespect for the King

-Parliamentary immunity - parliamentary inviolability · The concept does exist (Art.
+Parliamentary immunity - parliamentary inviolability · The concept exists (Art.
 37 (2) and (3) of the Constitution).

-· It covers all offences with the exception of opinions which call into question the monarchy or the Moslem religion or which constitute disrespect to the King, and protects MPs from arrest and from being held in preventive custody, from the opening of judicial proceedings against them and from their homes being searched.
+· It covers all offences with the exception of opinions which call into question the monarchy or Islam or which constitute disrespect for the King, and protects MPs from arrest and from being held in preventive custody, from the opening of judicial proceedings against them and from their homes being searched.

 - When Parliament is in session, an MP can be prosecuted or arrested for flagrante delicto crimes or offences.

-- When Parliament is in recess, an MP can be arrested in cases involving flagrante delicto, authorised prosecution or final sentencing.
+- When Parliament is in recess, an MP can be arrested for cases involving flagrante delicto, authorized prosecution or final sentencing.

 · Protection is provided from the start to the end of the mandate.
 It does not automatically cover judicial proceedings instituted against MPs before their election, but these may be suspended (Art.
 37 (4) of the Constitution).